 Step 1: Check-In at the International Center

-- Due to International Center remote operations, the UCI host department will need to upload the international scholar/employee’s check-in documents to the International Scholar Upload Tool.
+- The UCI host department will need to upload the international scholar/employee’s check-in documents to the International Scholar Upload Tool.

 - The department administrator will need to login with their UCInetID and follow the instructions to upload the scholar’s check-in documents.